stacks-network/docs/src/pages/data-storage/collections.md

 ## How to add the Contact collections to your DApp

 In this section, you learn how to add `Contact` collection functionality to an existing application.
-Before beginning, make sure your application is using Blockstack auth and is storing data with Gaia.
-To start using the `Contact` collection in your Blockstack app, do the following:
+Before beginning, make sure your application is using Stacks auth and is storing data with Gaia.
+To start using the `Contact` collection in your Stacks app, do the following:

 1. Change to the root directory of your app project.
 2. Install the preview branch of the `blockstack.js`.